kluster-ai/verify-mcp/README.md

 }
 ```

+## How to Use

+Once you have reopened the MCP client (Claude Desktop), you should be able to see the tools listed under `kluster-verify-mcp`.

+### Verify

+Ask Claude to verify something obviously wrong:

+> "Use the Verify tool and tell me if The Eiffel Tower is located in Rome".

+Claude should automatically use the `verify` tool and provide:

+- **Verification result** - Whether the claim is accurate.
+- **Detailed explanation** - Why it's wrong with supporting reasoning.
+- **Source citations** - Search results used for verification.

+### Verify Document

+Ideal for detecting hallucinations or false claims from documents.
+Upload any document to Claude, then ask to verify against a statement:

+> "This document says X. Use the verify_document tool and check if that's accurate."

+Claude should use the `verify_document` tool to verify your claim against the actual document content.

 ## Troubleshooting

 ### Common Issues

-1. **404 Errors**: Ensure `--base-url` is set to just the base URL (`https://api-r.klusterai.dev/v1`), not the full endpoint path
+**404 Errors**: Ensure `--base-url` is set to just the base URL (`https://api.kluster.ai/v1`), not the full endpoint path.

-2. **Authentication Errors**: Verify your API key is correct and has proper permissions
+**Authentication Errors**: Verify your API key is correct and has proper permissions.

-3. **Docker Issues**: Make sure Docker is running and the image is built correctly
+**Docker Issues**: Make sure Docker is running and the image is built correctly.

 ### Debug Mode